Last modified: May 24, 2009

 This was our fifteenth Taste of Buffalo, if I am remembering correctly.
 The Caribbean theme was not emphasized as much as I thought it would be, but the event design was pretty nice and I couldn't resist getting a T-Shirt.
 As with last year, it was in Niagara Square and on Delaware Avenue, and as always our good friends the Ragaus joined us.

-We parked in the Fernback Ramp, a bargain at $3, and entered Niagara Square from Court Street.
+We parked in the Fernbach Ramp, a bargain at $3, and entered Niagara Square from Court Street.
 As we had pre-purchased tickets from Tops, our first mission was to find the Tops tent so we could redeem our voucher for the free knapsack.
 Once that was done, we redeemed our ticket vouchers and started walking the booths from #54, the last one numerically.

 Things we enjoyed: